aikei/simple-precompiler/README.md

 //}
 //SIMP_PREC_END TEST
 ```
 Above examples expect you to run simple-precompiler from the root directory of your project.
 Simple-precompiler automatically walks through all .js files in the root directory and in all subdirectories.
-Should you wish to set the directory to walk manually, you must do this:
+Should you wish to set the directory to walk manually, you would do this:
 ```
 simple-precompiler -dir /path/to/my/dir
 ```
-To exclude some directories from the precompiling you do this:
+To exclude some directories from the precompiling you do this (the node_modules directory is excluded by default):
 ```
 simple-precompiler -exclude_dirs /path/to/my/dir /another/dir
 ```